-Children’s Hospital Colorado has a specialized follow-up clinic for babies born with complex congenital heart disease who need palliative surgery (a series of surgeries to improve cardiac circulation and help these babies thrive and grow).
-Children with this type of heart defect usually require a series of three surgeries during their first two to three years of life.
+The Heart Institute has a specialized follow-up clinic for babies born with complex congenital heart defect who need palliative surgery (a series of surgeries to improve cardiac circulation and help these babies thrive and grow).
+Children with this type of heart defect usually require a series of three surgeries during their first two to four years of life.

 The Complex Congenital Heart Disease and Development (CCHDD) Clinic is here to support your family and baby every step of the way.
 We will follow your newborn throughout the entire process: after any heart surgeries, through discharge home from the hospital, and throughout your child’s long-term growth and development.

 Follow-up care after heart surgery and throughout childhood

 In addition to caring for your baby after heart surgery and your discharge home, the CCHDD Clinic also provides follow-up care throughout childhood.
 As part of our long-term care, we will regularly evaluate your child’s development and coordinate with your pediatrician and other specialists as needed.
 This helps ensure that you have the resources you need to care for your child’s heart and to meet normal developmental milestones.

 As part of our multidisciplinary care, experts from different areas of the hospital will monitor your child’s treatment.
 Our clinic includes specialists from pediatric cardiology, pediatric primary care, nutrition, infant feeding/development, social work, physical therapy, occupational therapy and speech/language pathology.

 What complex congenital heart diseases does the CCHDD clinic treat?